nicholastay/personal-web/content/fedora-setup.md

 title: Fedora setup
 ---

-Done with Fedora 35 *i3 spin* on X230 laptop.
+Done with Fedora 39 *KDE spin* on my desktop.
 Kind of a build log.
+Since I don't do much productive things nowadays, this is optimised around laziness and not-actually-a-nice tiling-fancy-thing.
+See [my older Fedora setup build log thing](/fedora-setup-i3/) for that.

 ## Initial setup (Anaconda)

-BTRFS with subvolumes, using Custom.
-Encryption with LUKS2 enabled.

-- /
-- /home
-- /var
-- /var/log
-- /usr/local
-- /opt

-Then EFI partitions left as is, /boot and /boot/efi.
+LVM, using Custom. / (root) with the default 70G, /home with the rest.
+EFI partitions left as is, /boot and /boot/efi.

 Hostname is set, admin user for self is set up.

 ## Post install

-Few things to do before getting dotfiles in.
+### KDE settings

+- Mouse: Flat acceleration curve
+- Keyboard:
+  - Hardware: Delay 200ms, Rate 45/s
+  - Advanced: Configure keyboard options checked.
+Caps Lock behavior -> Make Caps Lock an additional Esc
+- Night Color: Sunset/sunrise at current location

 ### DNF config and update